 This is an area where you may have to do some experimenting.
-Because lucuma does not absorb water the same as sugar, you may need to add more liquid.
-Baking is a science, so if you are a novice baker, you may want to use a tried and tested recipe using lucuma to get more comfortable with this ingredient.
+Lucuma doesn't absorb water the same as sugar, so you may need to add more liquid.
+Baking is a science, so, if you are a novice baker, you may want to use a previously tested recipe using lucuma to get more comfortable with this ingredient.

 Did you know you can make your own coconut yogurt?
 As an added bonus, it is dairy-free and needs only two ingredients.

 First, you need coconut milk from the can, then add in your probiotic powder.
 Once you have these two ingredients, which are all you need, you can get creative with flavoring.
-You can add lucuma to increase the sweetness and add in extra nutrients, and you can also add in a little bit of fresh fruit, cinnamon, or organic vanilla bean.
+You can add lucuma to increase sweetness and introduce extra nutrients.
+For extra flavor, you can also add in a little bit of fresh fruit, cinnamon, or organic vanilla bean.

-This is also great to leave plain and simply add your favorite berries and muesli to the top when you are ready to enjoy.
+This is also great to leave plain — simply add your favorite berries and muesli to the top when you are ready to enjoy.